fakundo/bem-classnames-loader/README.md

 [![npm](https://img.shields.io/npm/v/bem-classnames-loader.svg?maxAge=2592000)](https://www.npmjs.com/package/bem-classnames-loader)

 This loader extracts modifiers and states defined in your css files and then provide an interface for generating class names.
-So you get hybrid of css-modules and BEM.
+So you get a something similar with css-modules but with BEM.

 ##Installation
 ```